top of page

 Creating a calming atmosphere during these moments can enhance the experience.
 Consider dimming the lights or playing soft music.
 These intimate interactions create a safe space for both you and your baby, allowing memories to form that last a lifetime.

-Know That It’s Okay to Seek Professional Guidance
+It’s Okay to Seek Professional Guidance

 Final Thoughts